-Furthermore, this modification proposal sets out amendments to the levels of contribution established by the "RbD allocations table" detailed in modification proposal 0194.
-These figures are presented in appendix [I] of this proposal.
+Furthermore, this modification proposal changes the levels of contribution towards RbD by Shippers through the "RbD allocations table".
+These figures are presented in appendix I of this proposal.

 In this proposal we have identified the level of Genuine Reconciliation within RbD by looking at the differences in rate of AQ change between the LSP and the SSP sectors when compared with the overall level of AQ change in the market.